Mammy stereotype: Fictional characteristics

 The mammy is usually portrayed as an older woman, overweight, and dark skinned.
 She is an idealized figure of a caregiver: amiable, loyal, maternal, non-threatening, obedient, and submissive.
 The mammy figure demonstrates deference to white authority.
 On occasion, the mammy is also depicted as a sassy woman.
-She is devoted to her owners/employers and her primary goal in life is to care for their needs.
+She is devoted to her enslavers/employers and her primary goal in life is to care for their needs.
 In some portrayals, the mammy has a family of her own.
 But her caregiving duties always come first, leading to the mammy being portrayed as a neglectful parent or grandparent.
 And while the mammy is devoted to her white family, she often treats her own family poorly.
 Moreover, she has no black friends.

 Melissa Harris-Perry describes the relationship between the mammy and other African Americans in Sister Citizen: Shame, Stereotypes, and Black Women in America (2011) by summarizing that "Mammy was not a protector or defender of black children or communities.
 She represented a maternal ideal, but not in caring for her own children.
 Her love, doting, advice, correction, and supervision were reserved exclusively for white women and children."

 This stereotype contrasts with the Jezebel stereotype, which depicts younger African-American women as conniving and promiscuous.
 The mammy is occasionally depicted as a religious woman.
 More often than not, the mammy is an asexual figure, "devoid of any personal desires that might tempt her to sin".
 This helps the mammy serve as both a confidante and a moral guide to her young charges, capable of keeping them in line.

-Kimberly Wallace-Sanders includes other characteristics of the mammy in Mammy.
-A Century of Race, Gender, and Southern Memory (2008): A large dark body, a round smiling face, a deeply sonorous and effortlessly soothing voice, a raucous laugh.
+Kimberly Wallace-Sanders includes other characteristics of the mammy in Mammy: A Century of Race, Gender, and Southern Memory (2008): A large dark body, a round smiling face, a deeply sonorous and effortlessly soothing voice, a raucous laugh.
 Her personal attributes include infinite patience, self-deprecating wit, an implicit understanding and acceptance of her own inferiority, and her devotion to whites.
-The mammy was also large-breasted, desexualized, and potentially hostile towards black men.
+The mammy was also large-breasted, desexualized, and potentially hostile towards Black men.
 Many of these characteristics were denied to African-American female slaves but were generally attributed to the mammy.

 Clothing

-The dress often reflects the status of her owner.
+The dress often reflects the status of her enslaver.
 The mammy is usually neat and clean and wears attire that is suitable for her domestic duties.
-Sometimes a mammy considers herself to be dressed up, but that is usually just an addition of a bonnet and a silk velvet mantle, which probably belonged to her owner.
+Sometimes a mammy would consider herself to be "dressed up", but typically it was an addition of a bonnet and a silk velvet mantle, which tended to belong to her enslaver.

-Education

-The stereotypical mammy is often illiterate, though intelligent in her own way.
-However, as intelligent as she is, most of her intelligence is a result of past experiences and conflicts.
-In particular, a mammy of an aristocratic family can be identified by her air of refinement.